Bioneers Indigeneity Education Takes Off

 Intercultural Conversations Curriculum employs a transformative approach that enables students to view concepts, issues, and events from multiple perspectives.
 Instead of being treated as passive learners, youth participants are engaged as change-makers, and supportively encouraged through Indigenous pedagogies.

 Through this process, youth participants experience profound personal development in their ability to relate to and empathize with others, understand complex issues, and communicate cross-culturally.
-We completed our second year in 2018, and our goal is to transform the lives of 400 students in 10 years, while developing templates and curricula that are replicable nationwide.
+2020 marked our 4th year and cohort for the Intercultural Conversations initiative.